 Is your SEL assessment equitable?
 Take this five-minute quiz to find out.

 How did your SEL assessment measure up?
 If you answered “no” to any of the five questions, you may want to consider a more equitable method of assessing students’ social and emotional needs.
-The DESSA Comprehensive SEL System, for example, includes an SEL assessment designed around equitable best practices.
+The Aperture system, for example, includes an SEL assessment designed around equitable best practices.

 Interested in learning more about SEL and equity?
-Watch our Advancing Equity with the DESSA webinar and download our Promoting Equity Through Social and Emotional Learning white paper.
+Watch our Advancing Equity with the DESSA webinar or contact us through the form below.